qMBQx8GH/ModsInstaller_doc/README.md

 	</attrs>
 </insert>
 ```
 Inside `<insert>` element there blocks to be added.
-By the default they are inserted to the end of the block on whish a path ends.
+By the default they are inserted to the end of the block on which a path ends.
 You may use elements `<position/>` and `<default_position/>` to control this behaviour.
 Example:
 ```xml
 <target_File file="gui/uss_settings.xml">